4 days In New York City Itinerary- Ultimate Guide For First Timers

 I did use Taxi’s and Uber while in New York.
 Riding in a yellow cab – even just once – was an experience I really wanted.
 It’s no different to a normal taxi; it’s just yellow!
 The traffic + a crazy driver = a unique experience!
 Taxis are expensive and take longer to get anywhere than a train.
 I’d only recommend a taking a taxi if it’s absolutely needed.
 (The only taxi I used in New York was to get to my hotel with a suitcase that held almost my entire life)

 As for Uber & Lyft, they are far cheaper than a taxi.
 I did take Uber a few times just because we were running late some mornings so were able to get ahead of the traffic, and in quiet periods of the day the cost wasn’t too much.

 Since my hotel was in Times Square, and many people will be staying in this area for there first time visit to New York, this 4 days in New York City itinerary will focus on leaving from this area each day.
 You can of course, amend it from any area within the city.

 Where To Stay In New York City

 One word: Location, location, location.
 (Okay that was 3 but it still counts) As a first-time visitor to New York, I had my heart set on staying near Times Square.
-I’d done my research; I knew that 90% of the things I wanted to see were close by.
-I also wanted that “city feel” and to be amongst the crowd.
-It turns out, lots of people want this too, and so finding a hotel within my budget close to Times Square was difficult.
-I found several close to Times Square within my own particular budget and eventually bit the bullet and booked the Paramount Hotel.
+I wanted that “city feel” and to be amongst the crowd.
+Below are some hotel recommendations by neighbourhood:

 Day 1 Of 4 Days In New York: 5th Avenue – Shopping – Grand Central Station